Apply to the Digital Journalism and Design Graduate Program

 When are applications reviewed?

-All paper work — application, transcripts, test scores (GRE, TOEFL), statement, letters of recommendation — must be on file before the application will be reviewed.
+All paper work — application, transcripts, test scores (TOEFL, if applicable), statement, letters of recommendation — must be on file before the application will be reviewed.
 When the applicant’s fully completed application is in hand, the graduate admissions committee evaluates each application and recommends for or against admission into the department.
 The department’s graduate studies director, Dr. Mark Walters, informs applicants if admission has been recommended.

 Additional details about graduate study and admission (including the state’s immunization requirements) are found in the current USFSP Graduate catalog.